kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-operations.md

 * `eid` (single, optional) - A JSON representation of the list of components (for example:
         `['string1', 2, 'string3']`) of the entity ID to retrieve.
 When specified, it returns the row represented by the given entity ID.
+If this is specified, then `start_rk`, `end_rk`, and `limit` parameters are ignored.

-* `start_rk` (single, optional) - If executing a range query, this is the row key (specified as a hexadecimal string) to inclusively start from.
+* `start_rk` (single, optional) - If executing a range query, this is the HBase row key (specified as a hexadecimal string) to inclusively start from.

-* `end_rk` (single, optional) - If executing a range query, this is the row key (specified as a hexadecimal string) to exclusively end with.
+* `end_rk` (single, optional) - If executing a range query, this is the HBase row key (specified as a hexadecimal string) to exclusively end with.

 * `limit` (single, optional, default=100) - The number of rows to return.
+Specify -1 to return all rows.

 * `cols` (single, optional, default=`*`) - A comma-separated list of column family (and qualifiers) to return.
 Specify `*` to indicate all columns.
-Specifying just a column family will yield values for all columns in the family and their qualifiers.
+Specifying just a column family will return values for all columns in the family and their qualifiers.

 * `versions` (single, optional, default=1) - An integer representing the number of versions per cell to return for the given row.